A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

+\item[Architectural complexity] can be measured using metrics specific to the explanator type.
+The goal is to approximate the subjective, human-grounded complexity that a human perceives using purely architectural properties like size measures.
+Such architectural metrics can be, e.g., the number of used input features for feature importance, the number of changed features for counterfactual examples (also called \emph{sparsity} \cite{verma_counterfactual_2020}), the sparsity of linear models \cite{gleicher_framework_2016}, the width or depth of decision trees \cite{burkart_survey_2021}, or, in case of rules, the number of defined rules and the number of unique used predicates \cite{burkart_survey_2021}.

-\item[Algorithmic complexity] and scalability measure the information theoretic complexity of the algorithm used to derive the explanator.
-This includes the time to convergence (to an acceptable solution), and is especially interesting for complex approximation schemes like rule extraction.
+\item[Algorithmic complexity] and scalability measure the information-theoretic complexity of the algorithm used to derive the explanator.
+This includes the time to convergence (to an acceptable solution) and is especially interesting for complex approximation schemes like rule extraction.

-\item[Stability] or robustness~\cite{calegari_integration_2020} measures the change of explanator (output) given a change on the input samples.
-This corresponds to (adversarial) robustness of deep neural networks and a stable algorithm is usually also better comprehensible and desirable.
-Stability makes most sense for local methods.
+\item[Stability] or robustness~\cite{calegari_integration_2020} measures the change of explanator (output) given a change in the input samples.
+This analogon to (adversarial) robustness of deep neural networks and a stable algorithm is usually also better comprehensible and desirable.

-\item[Consistency] measures the change of the explanator (output) given a change on the model to explain.
+\item[Consistency] measures the change of the explanator (output) given a change in the model to explain.
 The idea behind consistency is that functionally equivalent models should produce the same explanation.
-This assumption is important for model-agnostic approaches, while for model-specific ones a dependency on the model architecture may even be desirable. (\forexample for architecture visualization).
+This assumption is important for model-agnostic approaches, while for model-specific ones, a dependency on the model architecture may even be desirable. (\forexample, for architecture visualization).

 \item[Sensitivity] measures whether local explanations change if the model output changes strongly.
-The intuition behind this is that a strong change in the model output usually comes along with a change in the discrimination strategy of the model between the differing samples \cite{li_quantitative_2020}.
+A big change in the model output usually comes along with a change in the discrimination strategy of the model between the differing samples \cite{li_quantitative_2020}.
 Such changes should be reflected in the explanations.
 Note that this may be in conflict with stability goals for regions in which the explanandum model behaves chaotically.

-\item[Indicativeness] (or localization in case of visual feature importance maps \cite{li_quantitative_2020}) means how well an explanation points out certain points of interest, \forexample by being sensitive to them and explicitly highlighting it for the explainee.
-Such points of interest considered in literature are certainty, bias, feature importance, and outliers (cf.~\cite{carvalho_machine_2019}).